bystrogenomics/bystro/perl/ANNOTATION.md

 `discordant` - TRUE if the reference base provided in the input VCF matches the Bystro-annotated UCSC reference, FALSE otherwise

-`ref` - The Bystro-annotated reference base(s), from the 'ref' track in the Bystro Database
+`ref` - The Bystro-annotated reference base(s), from the 'ref' track in the Bystro Annotation Database

-- In the default Bystro Database, this is sourced from the UCSC reference genome
+- In the default Bystro Annotation Database, this is sourced from the UCSC reference genome
-- In custom Bystro Databases, this can be sourced from any reference genome
+- In custom Bystro Annotation Databases, this can be sourced from any reference genome
 - In the case of insertions the `ref` will be 2 bases long, the base just before the insertion, and the one right after
 - In the case of deletions, the ref will be as long as the deletion, up to 32 bases (after that, the ref will be truncated)

 <br/>

-#### Transcript Annotations
+### Transcript Annotations

-In the default Bystro Database, we source transcript annotations from the UCSC refGene track, joined on other UCSC tracks: knownToEnsembl, kgXref, knownCanonical.
+In the default Bystro Annotation Database, we source transcript annotations from the UCSC refGene track, joined on other UCSC tracks: knownToEnsembl, kgXref, knownCanonical.

 - See [refGene]('https://sc-bro.nhlbi.nih.gov/cgi-bin/hgTables?hgsid=554_JXUlabut7OUQtCyNphC8FGaeUJnj&hgta_doSchemaDb=hg38&hgta_doSchemaTable=refGene') and [kgXref]('https://sc-bro.nhlbi.nih.gov/cgi-bin/hgTables?hgsid=554_JXUlabut7OUQtCyNphC8FGaeUJnj&hgta_doSchemaDb=hg38& hgta_doSchemaTable=kgXref') for more information

-- In custom Bystro Databases, these annotations can be sourced from any UCSC transcript track, and multiple such `gene` type tracks can be defined in a single Bystro Database (annotations for all will be outputted)
+- In custom Bystro Annotation Databases, these annotations can be sourced from any UCSC transcript track, and multiple such `gene` type tracks can be defined in a single Bystro Annotation Database (annotations for all will be outputted)

 - **When a site is intergenic, all `refSeq` annotations will be `NA`**